emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 The USGS has been producing digital K-Indices since 1979.
 The "K-USGS" algorithm was written to attempt to simulate the previously used hand-scaled process as closely as possible.
 This method is described in "[An Evaluation of Digitally Derived K-Indices][]", J. Geomag.
-Geoelectr., 39, 1987 by Lanny R. Wilson.
+Geoelectr., 39, 1987 by Lanny R. Wilson pages 97-109.
 The algorithm was tested and found acceptable in 1990 using IAGA WG-5 data.
 It tested again in 2010 using a subset of USGS data, and was found to still be acceptable.

 Subset of USGS used for testing in 2010:
 - CMO 1992